yanhd2019/GoogleHackathon/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-EconAnimate
-Description: EconAnimate is your friendly AI tutor that brings economic concepts to life with engaging and informative videos.
-Whether you're a student, a professional, or just curious about the world around you, EconAnimate can help you understand economic concepts in a fun and easy way.
+Have you ever tried to dive into the world of economics, only to find yourself overwhelmed by the countless graphs and complex notes?
+Well, don't worry!
+Meet Econimate, your friendly AI tutor that makes learning economic concepts a breeze.
+Whether you're a student, a professional, or simply curious about the world of economics, Econimate is here to help you grasp these concepts in a fun and easy-to-understand manner through engaging and informative videos.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>